AnaZonia/moon_notes/Tropical Forest Ecology.md

 >[!quote] Quotable facts
 >- tropical forests store 1.5x more carbon than temperate forests [[Harris 2021 - Global maps of twenty-first century forest carbon fluxes]]
+>- The Neotropics can have about 37% of the world's species - in number of species, maybe more than all other tropics combined.

 - [[Disturbance]]
 - [[Amazonia]]